BlockScience/thegraph-research/curation_sim_py/README.md

 - indexers can change the percentage they give delegators without notice. three states of delegated tokens.

-Withdrawl from the secondary pool should reduce the total deposited amount of share tokens.
+Withdrawal from the secondary pool should reduce the total deposited amount of share tokens.
 The reserve token is withdrawn, naturally, along with the share token.